Ako Bicol: Death of Congressman Rodel M. Batocabe

 In 2018, Rodel Batocabe announced that he would not seek re-election to the House of Representatives.
-Instead, Batocabe announced his candidacy for Mayor of Daraga in Albay province in the forthcoming May 2019 general elections.
+Instead, Batocabe announced his candidacy for mayor of Daraga in Albay province in the forthcoming May 2019 general elections.
 He would have challenged Daraga Mayor Carlwyn Baldo, who was also seeking re-election in 2019.

 On December 22, 2018, Batocabe was attending a gift giving event for senior citizens in the small village of Burgos in Daraga, Albay.
 Two men approached Batocabe, who was 52 years-old, at the event and shot him eight times.
 His police escort, Officer Orlando Diaz, was also killed, while seven elderly attendees were also wounded in the attack.
 Batocabe and Diaz were taken to a hospital in Legazpi City, where both were pronounced dead.
 By coincidence, December 22 also marked Batocabe's wedding anniversary to his wife, Gertie.

 On January 3, 2019, it was announced that Daraga Mayor Carlwyn Baldo had ordered the killing of Rep. Batocabe.
-At the time of his murder, Batocabe was running for Mayor of Daraga, while Baldo was seeking re-election.
+At the time of his murder, Batocabe was running for mayor of Daraga, while Baldo was seeking re-election.
 According to the police, Baldo hired six men to kill Batocabe and set up $95,000 in funds to pay for the murder.
 The plot had allegedly been in the works since August 2018, when Baldo supplied $4,600 to one of the hitmen to purchase guns and motorcycles.
 Mayor Carlwyn Baldo denied the allegations in a statement read over the phone to local radio stations, calling himself " a convenient scapegoat."

 Atty.
 Ronald S. Ang took his oath on January 15, 2019, to replace slain lawmaker Rodel Batocabe as the representative of the party.
 Ang took his oath before Speaker Gloria Macapagal Arroyo and joined Christopher Co and Alfredo Garbin Jr. as representatives of the party-list in the 17th Congress.

+2022 elections

+Ako Bicol was among three party-list groups claiming to represent marginalized sectors that aired advertisements worth hundreds of millions of pesos.
+From January 2021 to March 2022, Ako Bicol broadcast ads worth ₱243.70 million.